vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 6. Mimaklas (Curve)

-Moneta DAO hosts community discussions on the Commonwealth forum where they made their inception announcement on February 26th, 2023 ([source](https://commonwealth.im/moneta-dao/discussions)).
-There are 55 members in the governance forum ([source](https://commonwealth.im/moneta-dao/members)), with 138 voting members on Snapshot ([source](https://snapshot.org/#/monetadao.eth)).
-To date, the DAO has held four governance votes, including a test vote, launching Moneta DAO, adopting a liquidity strategy, and expanding multisig signers ([source](https://snapshot.org/#/monetadao.eth)).
-You can find additional governance details in this forum post and the Moneta Tokenomics page ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao), [source](https://docs.defifranc.com/tokenomics/moneta-tokenomics#allocation)).
+Moneta DAO hosts community discussions on the [Commonwealth forum](https://commonwealth.im/moneta-dao/discussions) where they made their inception announcement on February 26th, 2023.
+There are [55 members](https://commonwealth.im/moneta-dao/members) in the governance forum, with 138 voting members on [Snapshot](https://snapshot.org/#/monetadao.eth).
+To date, the DAO has held four governance votes, including a test vote, launching Moneta DAO, adopting a liquidity strategy, and expanding multisig signers.
+You can find additional governance details in this [forum post](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao) and the Moneta [Tokenomics page](https://docs.defifranc.com/tokenomics/moneta-tokenomics#allocation).

-On April 7th, 2023, a proposal was made to create a Community Grants Committee with a 5-of-9 multi-sig ([GnosisSafeProxy address available here](https://etherscan.io/address/0xba4ee2C6f2DC76f69d14F36ac4255bd4899BF5f0)).
-However, the Moneta DAO Token House (MON token holders) can choose to dissolve the Community Grants Committee, which has granted the Treasury Multi-sig full allowance over its MON holdings ([source](https://commonwealth.im/moneta-dao/discussion/11047-community-grants-program)).
+On April 7th, 2023, a proposal was made to create a Community Grants Committee with a [5-of-9 multi-sig](https://etherscan.io/address/0xba4ee2C6f2DC76f69d14F36ac4255bd4899BF5f0).
+The Community Grants Committee consists of representatives from Moneta DAO and the team, including Dr. LM, Andrea, Markus, Nilic, Daniel, ViTo, Tom, Leon, and Andrés.
+The Moneta DAO Token House (MON token holders) reserves the right to dissolve the Community Grants Committee, to which it has granted the Treasury Multi-sig [full allowance](https://commonwealth.im/moneta-dao/discussion/11047-community-grants-program) over its MON treasury.

-Once the allowance transaction is executed, the Treasury multi-sig will have full allowance over the Community Grants Committee multi-sig.
-The Community Grants Committee consists of representatives from Moneta DAO and the team, including Dr. LM, Andrea, Markus, Nilic, Daniel, ViTo, Tom, Leon, and Andrés ([source](https://commonwealth.im/moneta-dao/discussion/11047-community-grants-program)).

 #### MON Governance Token

-The [MON token](https://etherscan.io/address/0x1ea48b9965bb5086f3b468e50ed93888a661fc17), issued by Moneta DAO, is intended to govern the DCHF protocol and is described as a revenue-sharing token that can only be obtained by staking DCHF in one of the stability pools, or by supplying liquidity to the Curve pool.
-Users can stake their MON to earn a proportionate share of borrowing and redemption fees in DCHF, ETH, and wBTC ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics), [source](https://docs.defifranc.com/tokenomics/moneta-staking)).
+The [MON token](https://etherscan.io/address/0x1ea48b9965bb5086f3b468e50ed93888a661fc17), issued by Moneta DAO, is intended to govern the DCHF protocol and is described as a [revenue-sharing token](https://docs.defifranc.com/tokenomics/moneta-tokenomics) that can only be obtained by staking DCHF in one of the stability pools, or by supplying liquidity to the Curve pool.
+Users can [stake their MON](https://docs.defifranc.com/tokenomics/moneta-staking) to earn a proportionate share of borrowing and redemption fees in DCHF, ETH, and wBTC.

 There are inconsistencies between the Moneta DAO documentation and governance forum announcements regarding the governance role of MON token holders.
-On one hand, the documentation states: “staked MON tokens are not used for governance as there is no DeFi Franc governance” ([source](https://docs.defifranc.com/tokenomics/moneta-staking)), but the announcement post for launching Moneta DAO suggest MON token holders and stakers “govern over strategic DAO decisions” including: allocation of DAO treasury funds, critical risk parameters and protocol upgrades ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)).
-This is likely due to the recent introduction of the DAO (March 2023) and the docs should be updated for clarity.
+On one hand, the [documentation](https://docs.defifranc.com/tokenomics/moneta-staking) states: “staked MON tokens are not used for governance as there is no DeFi Franc governance”, but the [announcement post](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao) for launching Moneta DAO suggests MON token holders and stakers “govern over strategic DAO decisions” including: allocation of DAO treasury funds, critical risk parameters and protocol upgrades.
+This discrepency is likely due to the recent introduction of the DAO (March 2023) and the docs should be updated for clarity.

 According to the Moneta DAO [Tokenomics page](https://docs.defifranc.com/tokenomics/moneta-tokenomics), MON was launched with a max supply of 100m tokens that have been allocated toward four main purposes: